-The adjoining tea shop stocks all kinds of tea related paraphernalia, from books, jewelry, to tea and tea sets.
-Self serve hot and cold teas are available free of charge to visitors.
+The adjoining tea shop stocks all kinds of tea-related paraphernalia, from books, jewelry, to tea and tea sets.
+Self serves hot and cold teas are available free of charge to visitors.

 I make it a point to mention this because the first time I went, I mistakenly stood in line to pay for my iced tea (raspberry – still my first choice.)
-Additionally they have an online shop, which has become one of my favorite gift buying stores on the internet.
+Additionally, they have an online shop, which has become one of my favorite gifts buying stores on the internet.

 You may also like: Harbor Island: SC Beach Where Nature Is The Resident

 You may have heard people say that there is nothing more Southern than sweet tea, but after visiting Firefly Distillery and enjoying a tasting, you may join the ranks of us who say that there is nothing more southern than sweet tea vodka.